15. Judicial Branch Salary Information

 B. Salary Increases Upon Completion of Provisional Period

-Upon completion of the original provisional period, unless notified of an extension or separation in writing, employees paid less than Minimum Permanent of their salary grade must be given a salary increase to Minimum Permanent of that grade.
+Upon completion of the original provisional period, unless notified of an extension or separation in writing, employees paid at the Hiring Rate of their salary grade must be given a salary increase to Minimum Permanent of that grade.
+Employees hired above the Hiring Rate but below the Minimum Permanent shall receive a 2.5% increase.
 Employees hired at a salary equal to or greater than Minimum Permanent of their salary grade will not receive a salary increase upon completion of the provisional period.
 Employees shall be informed of this information in writing when they are hired.

 unanimous

-The Supreme Court may authorize a general alteration in the salary schedule based upon appropriations made available.
-When such an "across the board" adjustment is authorized, all employees subject to the salary schedule shall receive an alteration in salary in the amount authorized.
+1. General alterations.
+The Supreme Court may authorize a general alteration in the salary schedules and/or an adjustment of all salaries of employees in good standing based upon appropriations made available.
+When such “across the board” adjustments are authorized, all approved employees shall receive an alteration in salary in the amount authorized without affecting their placement within the salary schedule.
+Adjustments made under this provision can take an employee’s salary, and apply to employees, above the maximum rate for their job classification.

-The Supreme Court may authorize specific alterations of salary grades to reflect labor market conditions, based upon salary survey information.
-When any such alteration is authorized, all employees subject to that salary grade shall receive an alteration in salary of the amount authorized on the effective date of the alteration.
+2. Specific alterations.
+The Supreme Court may authorize specific alterations of job classifications to reflect labor market conditions, based upon salary survey information.
+When any such alteration is authorized, all employees subject to that job classification shall receive an alteration in salary of the amount authorized on the effective date of the alteration without affecting their placement within the salary schedule.
+Adjustments made under this provision will not apply to employees above the maximum rate for their job classification.

 unanimous